 Hop in the car and see everything that Arizona has to offer.
 The weather is finally cooling down and this is the perfect time to do all those things that the weather was too hot for over the summer.

 Head up to Flagstaff and visit the Lowell Observatory, or Sunset Crater one weekend.
 You could even visit Wutpaki National Monument since that is near too.
 Head back down through Sedona and drive through the beautiful change of colors and visit Slide Rock National Park.

 Arizona has so many fun places to see and visit, that are beautiful at this time of the year.

 Visit a Pumpkin Patch

-Pumpkins don’t mean Halloween…..they are for fall and a pumpkin patch can be a very fun place to take the kiddos.
+Pumpkins don’t mean Halloween.
+They are for fall and a pumpkin patch can be a very fun place to take the kids.
 You can go pick out a pumpkin to display through the fall season and usually find a corn maze too.

 Corn mazes are a fun way for kids to explore what it would be like in a field of corn.
 It’s pretty fun stuff for you and the kids!

 Host a Cookie Making Party